Time To Take A Step Back

 If you’re concerned that you’re paying too much, then you can be sure that other merchants are feeling the same way.
 Sales agents are aware of this phenomenon, and they will come calling in an effort to capitalize on your post-holiday dissatisfaction.
 Whether you encounter online ads, friendly referrals, telemarketing calls, or in-store salespeople in these early weeks, we have one piece of advice: tune them out.

 To be clear, there’s nothing wrong with sales agents trying to pitch their services.
 The credit card industry in particular thrives on old-school marketing such as cold calls and door-to-door sales.
-However, the reliance of low-rated providers on sketchy sales tactics like “slamming” increases your risk of getting scammed by a deal that sounds too good to be true.
+However, low-rated providers rely on sketchy sales tactics like “slamming,” which increases your risk of getting scammed by a deal that sounds too good to be true.
 Don’t let your anger over your December statement push you to sign a contract with a new, even worse provider.
 That approach is the worst possible thing you can do to kick off the new year.

 There is a time and a place for soliciting sales pitches.
 For now, stick to your own research and consider all of your options.